A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Abstract

 \section{Abstract}

-The manifold hypothesis suggests that high-dimensional data often lie on or near a low-dimensional manifold.
+{The manifold hypothesis suggests that high-dimensional data often lie on or near a low-dimensional manifold.
 Estimating the dimension of this manifold is essential for leveraging its structure, yet existing work on dimension estimation is fragmented and lacks systematic evaluation.
 This article provides a comprehensive survey for both researchers and practitioners.
 We review often-overlooked theoretical foundations and present eight representative estimators.
-Through controlled experiments, we analyze how individual factors—such as noise, curvature, and sample size—affect performance.
+Through controlled experiments, we analyze how individual factors, such as noise, curvature, and sample size, affect performance.
 We also compare the estimators on diverse synthetic and real-world datasets, introducing a principled approach to dataset-specific hyperparameter tuning.
-Our results offer practical guidance and suggest that, for a problem of this generality, simpler methods often perform better.
+Our results offer practical guidance for estimator selection and yield insights that will inform future estimator design.}